FeelingFun/sxtools/README.md

 ### layer 1-10 display name
 To help artists remember if specific layers are allocated for particular functions, the names SX Tools uses in its own layer list can be overridden.

-Albedo colors are flattened, but the coverage masks of each layer are exported.
+Upon export, albedo colors are flattened, but the coverage masks of each layer are exported.
 This allows palette management in the game engine.

 Once you’ve made your selections, press **Apply Project Defaults** to get started.
 Shift-clicking the button starts with built-in default settings.
+A settings file and its location must be set before proceeding.

 Creating project defaults may take a few seconds, as the tool generates custom shaders according to the channel and layer selections.
-The tool also by default disables color management, enables AA, smooth wireframes and transparency depth peeling.
+The tool also by default disables color management, enables AA, smooth wireframes, enables OpenSubdiv mesh preview, and transparency depth peeling.

 ## Assigning Layer Sets
 Import or create polygon mesh objects while SX Tools is running.
 A window will pop up that allows you to add the project-defined set of layers to the object (or objects).
 Selecting an object with the default set of layers will bring up the main tool window.